jazzband/django-two-factor-auth/docs/configuration.rst

   See also LOGIN_REDIRECT_URL_.

 ``LOGOUT_REDIRECT_URL``
-  Should point to a view that the user is redirected to after loging out.
+  Should point to a view that the user is redirected to after logging out.
 It was added in Django 1.10, and also adapted by this application.
 This can be a URL path or URL name as defined in the Django documentation.